avikor/entity_component_system/README.md

 ## Entity Component System
 **Entity–Component–System (ECS)** is an architectural pattern that is mostly used in game development.
 A **component** is a plain old data structure (POD), i.e. a data structure that is implemented only as passive
-collections of field values, without any methods or other object oriented features.
+collections of field values, without any methods.
 An **entity** is a container of  **components**.
 A **system** is a routine which implements some part of the game's logic, and is aware of both entities and components.